Kruptein/PlanarAlly/README.md

 Currently very bare bones; All images in the `img/` directory will be showed in the tokens menu that can be revealed by clicking on the red bar at the left of the screen.
 Dragging a token from here on to the grid will place it in the currently selected layer.

+To remove a token from the board, you can select it and press the delete key.

 ## Planned

 Following is a list of current TODO's in no particular order:

-* Delete tokens from the board
 * Select multiple tokens for move operation
 * Light/Shadow
 * Better token management